“As with many other diseases, your risk of breast cancer

 In the United Kingdom (UK) according to the (United Kingdom) NHS:

-“Breast cancer is the most common type of cancer in the UK.
-Most women diagnosed with breast cancer are over the age of 50, but younger women can also get breast cancer”.8
+“Breast cancer is cancer that’s found in the breasts.
+It’s the most common type of cancer in women in the UK.
+Anyone can get breast cancer”.6

-In Breast Cancer Risk Factors Breastcancer.org elaborate on established and emerging breast cancer risk factors explaining:
+In Breast Cancer Risk Factors Breastcancer.org elaborate on known and emerging breast cancer risk factors explaining:

 In Breast Cancer Treatment (PDQ)–Patient Version: General Information About Breast Cancer — A Family History of Breast Cancer and Other Factors Increase the Risk of Breast Cancer the NCI elaborate on these and more risk factors for breast cancer: